 Image-guided radiotherapy (IGRT)

 IGRT is the use of a variety of imaging techniques, such as X-rays or CT scans, alongside radiotherapy.
-Imaging allows us to confirm the position of the patient and the tumour and target the radiotherapy beam more precisely.
+Imaging allows your medical team to confirm the position of your tumour, so they can target the radiotherapy beam more precisely.

 Intensity-modulated radiotherapy (IMRT)

 IMRT uses linear accelerators to deliver very precise doses of radiation which are shaped to the size of the tumour.
 It is a routine radiotherapy treatment for some types of cancer.
 Not every hospital has the equipment available to deliver IMRT or other advanced forms of radiotherapy.
 Ask your doctor about your radiotherapy treatment.

 VMAT is a new radiotherapy method first performed in the UK at The Royal Marsden in London.
 This kind of radiotherapy is also called RapidArc – names are specific to the equipment manufacturers, but use the same technique.

 Using three-dimensional volume imaging, treatment can be designed and delivered to maximise the radiation dose the tumour receives and minimise exposure of the surrounding healthy tissue.
 This method has advanced independent controls for the medical team, making it a very accurate form of treatment.
 VMAT therapy treatments also take much less time to deliver than other radiotherapy techniques.